mahendrapaipuri/ceems/website/docs/configuration/ceems-exporter.md

   # perform basic auth.
   #
   # Always prefer to use session tokens by setting this option to `true` as it avoids
-  # sending critical username/password credentials in each request.
+  # sending critical username/password credentials in each request and using sessions
+  # is more performant than making requests with username/password
   #
   use_session_token: true
 ```